 Much like attention-getting socks or a cheeky monogram inside a suit jacket, the right wristwatch showcases the wearer’s personality in a unique way.

 A wristwatch is the one accessory that not only serves a specific purpose, but also stands the test of time.
-You won’t look at photos of yourself twenty years from now and say, “Oh man, how embarrassing, I can’t believe I’m wearing a watch in this photo!”
+You won’t look at photos of yourself twenty years from now and say, “Oh man, how embarrassing, I can’t believe I’m wearing a

 Since we’re striving for classic and timeless when possible, you should know a little something about your options before you make a purchase.